 The Grinch is a holiday classic.
 The Grinch Who Stole Christmas is the ultimate Holiday Lawn Display.
 The Grinch books and movies remind us that Christmas and the holiday season are never just about presents.
 While we all get excited about giving and receiving gifts; the heart of Christmas should always be about love.
 If it isn’t, what is the point?
 The Grinch learned this powerful lesson in the movie “What if Christmas, perhaps is about something more?”.
-This Holiday Lawn Display includes The Grinch, Cindy Lou Who, Max, and of course lots of bright and happy lights.
-See how we made our lawn display to make your own or simply buy pieces to use in your yard.
+We love to put up lights and tell a story with our Grinch Lawn ornaments.
+Our neighbors over the years have loved our Grinch Lawn Display, now with our printable patterns, you can replicate our Grinchmas display at your home for the holidays!

 When I was growing up, there was a family a few streets down that had hand painted cartoon panels that they would set up at Christmas time.
 Our family always put up lights and we always had tons of presents, but I wanted so badly to have these fun panels up in our yard.
 One year the family asked me to help sketch out a Beauty and the Beast panel; that nerdy teenager was honored to do so.
 I knew by then it wasn’t something my family was really into, but I was already planning the ‘tacky’ lawn display of my dreams.

 Well, little did we know that we moved to the perfect place to encourage us to finally have that goofy front yard Christmas display we always wanted.
 We noticed our new little neighborhood goes real big for holidays.
 Halloween lawn displays were insane and we were told that Christmas is no different so we found our new Quarantine Project!
 After discussing multiple classic cartoon themes, we committed to making an adorable “Whoville” scene complete with Cindy Lou – Who, Who Citizens, Max, and of course the Grinch himself.
 We would hand paint panels and also use faux Christmas trees and tons of lights.
 If you are looking for the easiest Grinch lawn display, that is easy enough to order on Amazon!

 If you do NOT want to make your own Grinch lawn designs, there are tons that you can purchase!
 Listen, our display was a fun quarantine project, we built a lot of memories; but it was probably more expensive to make it than to just buy pieces.
 Nobody judges you for curating your pieces from Amazon or Etsy.
 This inflatable Grinch with a Santa hat and coat is on my list for when we grow our display!

-Shop Grinch Items on Amazon –
+Shop Grinch Items on Amazon

-An 8 piece Grinch Lawn Display is honestly probably the easiest way to go.
+Several piece Grinch Lawn Display is honestly probably the easiest way to go.
 If you aren’t interested in projecting and tracing and cutting and painting, this will do just fine.

 I tried to convince Harry we needed a blow up tall Grinch in the front, but I was unsuccessful.
 You could live my dream by putting one in your yard.